HoffmannV/static-site-gen/README.md

 ├── src/                    # Source code for the generator │   └── main.py             # Main Python script to run the generator
-├── static/                 # Contains assets like CSS and images │   ├── css                 # Folder for CSS files
+├── static/                 # Contains assets like CSS and images │   ├── index.css           # CSS file for styling
 │   └── images/             # Folder for images
 ├── template.html           # HTML template used for each page
 └── main.sh                 # Script to run the generator from the root folder